 These groovy live edge tables with hairpin legs started out as a fallen tree in our yard.
-It can be a terrible thing when you loose a mature tree, but that doesn’t have to be the end to it’s beauty.
+It can be a terrible thing when you lose a mature tree, but that doesn’t have to be the end of its beauty.
 Learn how to turn a fallen tree in your backyard into a beautiful set of end tables in an afternoon with this easy-to-follow tutorial.

 From the beginning:

 This is where the tables started, slices from a tree fallen tree in our yard.
 I was so excited to see the width of these since all my other tree slices were too small to use for tables.
 Mother Nature was kind as she offered this larger tree (I would not have cut it down) to fall down in a storm so no guilt for using it.

 Drying the live edge tables and smoothing the finish:

 1. First, cut the tree into 3″ slices with a chain saw.